 ┃Other Risks

-For this reason, homeowners will want to more fully investigate the possible dangers of well water to keep their families safe.
+For this reason, homeowners should investigate the possible dangers of well water more fully to keep their families safe.

 Testing and Treating Well Water

-The protection of well water is a serious business.
-Therefore, it calls for constant monitoring of water at the well and ensuring that we apply the right treatment systems for the congested water.
+Protecting well water is a serious business.
+Therefore, constant monitoring of the well and ensuring that the right treatment systems are applied to congested water is required.

 This section examines why testing is essential and discusses some of the most common water treatment techniques and signs that you may be using contaminated water.